 The MCPTT client shall include the "mc_queueing" fmtp attribute in SDP offers when queueing of floor request is supported.

 The controlling MCPTT function shall include the "mc_queueing" fmtp attribute in SDP offers when queueing of floor request is supported.
+Queueing is not supported for audio cut-in floor control so for groups configured for audio cut-in The controlling MCPTT function will not include the "mc_queueing" fmtp attribute in SDP offers.

 The non-controlling MCPTT function shall include the "mc_queueing" fmtp attribute in SDP offers if the controlling MCPTT included the "mc_queueing" fmtp attribute in the SDP offer.